quicwg/base-drafts/draft-ietf-quic-http.md

 ### Field Compression Differences

 HPACK was designed with the assumption of in-order delivery.
-A sequence of encoded field blocks must arrive (and be decoded) at an endpoint in the same order in which they were encoded.
+A sequence of encoded field sections must arrive (and be decoded) at an endpoint in the same order in which they were encoded.
 This ensures that the dynamic state at the two endpoints remains in sync.